syncfusion-content/winui-docs/winui/AutoComplete/Searching-Filtering.md

 ### Searching based on DisplayMemberPath

 Searching will be performed based on the `DisplayMemberPath` property while entering the text into the selection box when `TextMemberPath` is `null` or `string.Empty`.
-If `DisplayMemberPath` is `null`, searching  will be performed based on the class name with namespace of the item.
+If `DisplayMemberPath` is `null` or `string.Empty`, searching  will be performed based on the class name with namespace of the item.

 {% tabs %}
 {% highlight xaml %}